DeepSeek V4

 Architecture

-DeepSeek's own published evaluation table positions V4-Pro-Max as one of the strongest open-weight models available in spring 2026.
-Some of the most notable published results are:
+DeepSeek's own reported evaluation positions V4-Pro-Max, the maximum reasoning effort mode of V4-Pro, as one of the strongest open-weight models available in spring 2026.
+Published highlights include:

 - Codeforces: 3206